March 12, 2021

 Relax, Recharge, Rejuvenate: Stepping Up The Summer

-After months of 60-70 hour weeks, 5:00 am alarms, staying late at school to work with students, coaching games or events that don’t end until the wee hours, and so much more — the summer is finally here.
+After months of 60-70 hour weeks, 5:00 am alarms, homeschooling your own kids, learning a new craft, and so much going on in the world — the summer is finally here.

 As a department chair, the teachers in my department need to check out with me on our cannot-come-soon-enough last day of school and, when they do, I love to ask, “What do you have planned this summer?”